Engineer112/AspECS/README.md

 ## AspECS(Archetyped, simple, proformant, entity component system)

 # Overview
-AspECS will be built with parallel execution as its top priority, it will be archetype.
+AspECS will be built with parallel execution as its top priority, it will be archetyped.

 # Building
 AspECS uses Cmake as it build system and will be statically linked (at least initially)